We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Keep a very simple rule in mind: If something sounds too good to be true, it probably is.

-Reputable brands will offer guidance on the expected benefits, and they’ll turn to their third-party certificates of analysis to back up their products’ potencies.
+Reputable brands will offer guidance on the expected benefits, and they’ll turn to their third-party COAs to back up their products’ potencies.

 Taking claims into perspective